VinzDF89/vdf-form-validator-js/README.md

 ## Usage
 ### The logic behind the plugin
 This plugin can work by adding specific classes to every form you want to manage with, and by adding specific classes to the input fields, to specify how these should be validated before submitting the form.
-Every validation logic is handled by using JavaScript Promises under the hood, then you could also validate a field by making an asynchronous request.
+Every validation logic is handled by using JavaScript Promises under the hood, therefore you could also validate a field by making an asynchronous request.
+The plugin also guarantees an high compatibility with old browsers thanks to the build made with Babel.

 ### Using classes
 Every form you want to validate, must use the class **vform**.